Document IconResource

 Diagnosis & Management of SIH

-The CSF Leak Association was excited to work with medical professionals and patients across the UK, who have experience in SIH/spinal CSF leaks to deliver the first consensus guideline for spontaneous intracranial hypotension (SIH).
+The CSF Leak Association was proud to work with medical professionals and patients across the UK, who have experience in SIH and spinal CSF leaks to deliver the first multidisciplinary consensus guideline for spontaneous intracranial hypotension (SIH) due to spinal CSF leak.

 The CSF Leak Association feel strongly that there needs to be a consistent pathway for patients with SIH, so that every patient gets the best possible treatment at the earliest opportunity.
-It has been luck and location which has determined the possible investigation, treatment and management patients may receive when they present with a SIH/spinal CSF leak.
+It has been luck and location which has determined the possible investigation, treatment and management patients may receive when they present with a SIH caused by spinal CSF leak.

 The aim was to create a multidisciplinary consensus clinical guideline for best practice in the diagnosis, investigation and management of spontaneous intracranial hypotension (SIH) due to cerebrospinal fluid leak based on current evidence and consensus from a multidisciplinary specialist interest group (SIG).